 Easily one of the coolest museums you’ll ever visit, the Digital Art Museum is proving to be a spectacle many can’t pass up.
 The group of artists known as teamLab Borderless has come together to create art that isn’t limited to one dimension.
 Instead, visitors are treated to a three-dimensional wonder that spans over 10,000 square meters.

-Best things to do in Tokyo #9 – Visit Gotokuji, the lucky cat temple
+Activity #9 – Visit Gotokuji, the lucky cat temple

 The lucky cat temple, or Gotokuji Temple, is best known for sporting various ‘maneki neko’, or lucky cat, statues and figures.
 If you’re unfamiliar with the tale of the original beckoning cat that inspired Japan’s maneki neko trend, don’t despair; You can read all about my experiences and learn even more tips and tricks to getting the most out of your time spent at Gotokuji Temple here.